 Ice Cream: Believe it or not, you can enjoy ice cream far from civilization when you bring freeze dried pouches of ice cream or ice cream sandwiches on your next camping trip.
 You don’t need to rehydrate this tasty treat—just eat it straight from the package.
 Freeze dried ice cream contains plenty of flavor and melts in your mouth.
 It’s a wonderful way to satisfy your sweet tooth when you are far away from your freezer.

-Have you ever tried freeze dried foods on your camping trips?
+Have you ever tried freeze dried foods camping?